|

 (as you correctly pointed) the time difference between the emission of the

-light relative to Earth due to the relativity of simultaneity.
 Your confusion comes from choosing the wrong distance and velocity.
 As

 written in the article, simultaneity difference is proportional to the